-You will be amazed at how quickly children will want to start helping out around the house.
-No matter what you’re doing, try to find ways that your toddlers can get involved.
+Toddlers are capable of so much more than we give them credit for.
+You will be amazed at how quickly children will want to start helping out around the house, especially if they are helping their parents or an older sibling.
+No matter what you’re doing, try to find lots of ways that your toddlers can get involved.

-See the below age-appropriate chore list for children 9 months to 24 months to get some ideas:
+See the below age-appropriate chores list for children 9 months to 24 months to get some ideas:

 In Their Room